cicsdev/cics-java-liberty-springboot-jpa/README.md

 >**Note:** `servlet-4.0` will only work for CICS TS V5.5 or later

-- add a datasource definition to server.xml.
+- add a datasource definition to 'server.xml'.
 This sample uses a type 2 connection.
 The application connects to this datasource by using a @Bean datasource which connects using the jndiName value `jdbc/jdbcDataSource-bean`

 E.g. as follows: